hirah2205/ARINC-665/arinc665_doc/Mainpage.md

 consist ow models, dialogs, and wizards to work with ARINC 665 media sets.

 This tool suite contains the components:
+ - Library with namespaces:
+   - @ref Arinc665,
+   - @ref Arinc665Commands, and
- - Namespaces @ref Arinc665 and @ref Arinc665Qt.
+   - @ref Arinc665Qt.
  - @subpage arinc665_applications

 Dependencies are: